What it does: Delivers energy security to Australians

 AEMO has a Graduate Development Program that runs for three years, which is designed to “empower employees to actively shape their future and build a rewarding career in the energy industry”.

-In 2016 the program had 470 applicants.
-A total of eight graduates offered a spot in the grad program.
+For the 2018 intake the program had 950+ applicants.
+A total of eight graduates were offered a spot in the grad program.

-If you’re looking to be among the less than two percent of applicants who make it into the program, you’ll need to demonstrate a passion for energy markets.
+If you’re looking to be among <2% of applicants who make it into the program, you’ll need to demonstrate a passion for energy markets.
 You’ll need to enjoy challenges, display analytical and problem-solving skills, have a customer focus and be an excellent communicator.
-You will also need to have recently finished, or be about to finish, a degree in commerce, econometrics, economics, engineering (electrical, mechanical or chemical), information systems, information technology, maths or science.
-You will also need to have achieved a GPA of at least 70 per cent.
+You will also need to have recently finished, or be about to finish, a degree in commerce, econometrics, economics, engineering (electrical - power systems, chemical – gas operations), information systems, information technology, maths, science, statistical modelling.
+You will also need to have achieved a GPA of at least 75%.

 The recruitment process starts with an online application, followed by an initial phone screening, participation in assessment centre workshops, and a psychometric assessment and pre-employment checks.
 If you make it through all those stages, you’ll receive a job offer in September and start the program in February.
 Depending on business needs, you may have the opportunity to work in Adelaide, Brisbane, Melbourne, Sydney or Perth.